Verballhits/bbvisnov/README.md

 ## Build

 To build from source all you need is:
-- Visual Studio 2015 (Community Edition)
+- Visual Studio Community Edition  2015 (or newer)
-- MonoGame SDK 3.4
+- MonoGame SDK 3.4 (or newer)